Pumpkin Spice Cold Foam: Starbucks Copycat Recipe

 • Oat Milk: This adds a frothy texture similar to milk, making it a perfect dairy-free substitute for the barista-style feel.

-• Pure Pumpkin Puree: Not to be confused with sweetened pumpkin pie filling, pure pumpkin puree offers fiber and real pumpkin flavor without the added sugars.
+• Canned Pumpkin Puree: Not to be confused with sweetened pumpkin pie filling, canned pumpkin puree offers fiber and real pumpkin flavor without the added sugars.
+Unlike the Starbucks version, which also contains pumpkin puree, but has added sugar by combining condensed skim milk and sugar in the pumpkin puree, this homemade version keeps it simple and healthier

 Jazz's Recommended Products